đ Table of contents

 Are the following statements true or false?
 Justify your answer.

-2. The Sprint Backlog is a very important artifact for the Daily Scrum event
+- The Sprint Backlog is an important artifact for the Daily Scrum event

 Agile requirement specification